ViudiraTech/.github/README.md

 </br>

-ViudiraTech is an organization from China which created by some students. </br>
+ViudiraTech is an organization from China which created by a few students. </br>
 We make wonderful things, such as operating system kernel, AI, etc.</br>

 </br>